coldclimate/theapproachablegeek.co.uk/content/blog/keogram.md

 * A mosiac of the day, one row per hour
 * A timelapse of the day, 24 frames a second, makes for a rather neat 60 second runtime
+* A strip for the day, 1440 pictures in a row.
-* A keograph (I think this is the right name) of the year so far, one row per day.
+* A keograph (I think this is the right name) of the year so far, one row per day, using the strips compiled above.

 Because I screwed up the timezones, the keograph has an annoying step out in it but...I rather laike it.
 I can't explain the black stripe on it around April - I guess the camera wasn't taking pictures for some reason.